-In the fall semester of 2000, the University Library introduced the Carolina Academic Library Associates (CALA) program for graduate students in the School of Information and Library Science interested in preparing for careers in academic librarianship.
+In the fall semester of 2000, the University Library introduced the Carolina Academic Library Associates (CALA) program for graduate students in the School of Information and Library Science interested in preparing for careers in libraries and information science.
 This program is a paid, practice-based supplement to academic coursework.
-Our goal is to provide an enhanced graduate experience that introduces students to key issues in academic librarianship and to the culture of the profession.
+Our goal is to provide an enhanced graduate experience that introduces students to key issues in librarianship and information science and to the culture of the professions.
 This program assists in preparing students for their first job and gives them opportunities for professional networking and activity during their graduate work at the University of North Carolina at Chapel Hill.

 A number of enrichment events are scheduled for CALAs throughout the academic year.

 Each year, a new class of CALAs are selected based on graduate school application materials, a statement of interest, and telephone interviews with the Director of Library Human Resources and a panel of CALA supervisors.
 Selection is based on work experience and background, passion, academic achievement.

 CALAs work twenty hours per week and are assigned to departments throughout the UNC-Chapel Hill University Libraries, including:

 - departmental libraries,